-Planting time.
+Brussels Sprouts Planting Time.
 Plant Brussels sprouts so that they come to harvest in cool weather.
 Brussels sprouts grow best where the air temperature ranges between 45° and 75°F. Brussels sprouts are can tolerate temperatures as low as 20°F but prolonged cold, lack of moisture and too much heat will cause Brussels sprouts to bolt and go directly to seed.

 Planting and spacing.
 Sow Brussels sprouts seeds ¼ to ½ inch deep and 2 inches apart.
 Set transplants in the garden when they are 4 to 6 weeks old with 4 to 5 true leaves.
 Space or thin plants 24 to 30 inches apart.
 Leggy transplants or transplants with crooked stems can be planted up to their first leaves so they won’t grow top heavy.

-Water and feeding.
+Water and Feeding Brussels Sprouts.
 Keep the soil around Brussels sprouts moist; water at the base of plants.
 Reduce watering as Brussels sprouts approach maturity.
 Fertilize before planting and again at midseason; side dress plants with well-aged compost.

-Container growing.
+Container Growing Brussels Sprouts.
 Grow a single Brussels in a container 8 inches deep or larger.
 In larger containers, allow 24 to 30 inches between plants.

 Companion plants.
 Beets, celery, herbs, onions, potatoes; avoid pole beans, strawberries, tomatoes.